jeffyyyy/angular-nodejs-express-mongo/README.md

 	D. run command 'bower install'

 	E. run command 'node init.js'
 	   (Create a sample user with username admin@admin.com, and password is admin)

-	F. run command 'node app.js' to start the application, the view in browser with url http://localhost:5040
+	F. run command 'node app.js' to start the application, then view in browser with url http://localhost:5040

 Code distribution: